railiavaliullina/Text-Recognition/README.md

 ## Additional Information

-Parameters can be changes in:
+Parameters can be changed in:

     configs/